 Punters might see this promotion run again on different races as the autumn racing season progresses.

-Betstar, even since its origins, has attracted and promoted a reputation for being a leader in the racing codes of thoroughbreds, trots and dogs.
+Betstar has always attracted and promoted a reputation for being a leader in the racing codes of thoroughbreds, trots and dogs.

 We truly appreciated the layout and design when we looked at the large field of the 2020 All-Star Mile.
 In many ways, it looked like other bookmaker websites, but all the market information was spread across the page in an easy-to-navigate format.